 The entire Porec city center is a kind of a cultural monument.
 The Temple of Neptune and the Great Temple were located in the vicinity of the ancient Roman square, the Marafor.

 The Romanesque period is represented by three buildings – the Canonica, the House of Two Saints, and the Romanesque House.
 The Venetian Gothic style has left its architectural mark in the form of several palaces.

 With regard to cultural events, one should mention classical music concerts, jazz festival, and various folk festivals.
 The basis of the cuisine consists of domestic Istrian food.
 Grapes, figs, asparagus, olives, and many other local delicacies rule the menus of local restaurants.
 The most famous culinary treasure is the truffle.

 Istria has its high-quality wines – Merlot, Muscat, Malvasia, Pinot.
-Whether you choose your destinations on the basis of their natural, cultural, entertainment or culinary value – Porec is the place to visit.
+Whether you choose your destinations based on their natural, cultural, entertainment or culinary value – Porec is the place to visit.